NeCTAR-RC/nectar-training/package06/sections/ephemeralStorage.markdown

 You can use the On-Instance storage as *block storage*, for example for your programs to read/write files to, or to operate your databases.

 {% BgBox important %}
 On-instance storage is regarded as *ephemeral* --- when you terminate your VM, or an unplanned re-start of the Hypervisor takes place in the NeCTAR Node, the data will be lost and cannot be recovered!
-You should treat it as **scratch space** and keep important data in either volumes or object store.
+You should treat it as **scratch space** and keep important data in either volumes or the object store.
 {% endBgBox %}